spitzlbergerj/homematic-scripts/README.md

-# homematic-skripts
+# homematic-scripts
-skripts and tools for my homematic installation
+scripts and tools for my homematic installation